preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/index.rst

 Features for the teamwork
 ***************************
-To activate, remove or upgrade or deactivate features for a teamwork, you click the boxes icon.
+To activate, remove or upgrade features for a teamwork, you click the boxes icon.
 Something like the following is then shown (can vary depending on available functionality).

 .. image:: team-collaboration-features.png